cubeta-io/cubeta-starter/readme.md

 <p>

-if you're not familiare with the service design pattern I'll give you a brief :
+if you're not familiar with the service design pattern I'll give you a brief :
 <br>

 The Service Design Pattern consists of two main components: the service layer and the service interface.
 The service layer is responsible for implementing the business logic and data access of the application.
 It typically contains classes and methods that perform specific tasks, such as retrieving data from a database, performing calculations, or sending emails.
 The service layer should be designed to be reusable and easy to test.